Skip to main content

 Fabrics

-• Admin adds a team for Marketing Decision Support System (Marketing_DSS)
+• A team named Marketing_DSS for the Marketing Decision Support System users.

-Fabric includes everything required to run a data Pipeline
+Fabrics include everything required to run a data Pipeline.

 Data Pipeline

-• Connection Credentials - for Databricks this includes the Workspace URL and the Access Token
+• Connection Credentials: For Databricks, these include the Workspace URL and the Access Token.

-• Cluster Configuration - for Databricks this includes the Databricks Runtime Version, Machine Type, and Idle Timeout
+• Cluster Configuration: For Databricks, this specifies the Databricks Runtime Version, Machine Type, and Idle Timeout.

-• Job Sizes - for convenience Prophecy enables you to create commonly used cluster sizes and name them.
-For example an XL cluster might be 10 servers of i3.xlarge instance type that will have 40 CPUs and 70GB memory
+• Job Sizes: Prophecy allows you to define commonly used cluster sizes and assign them names for easy reference.
+For example, an "XL" cluster might consist of 10 servers using the i3.xlarge instance type, providing 40 CPUs and 70GB of memory.

-• Optionally, enhance your Fabric by creating a Metadata Connection, recommended for users with hundreds or thousands of tables housed in their data provider(s).
+Optionally, you can enhance your Fabric by creating a Metadata Connection.
+This is especially useful for users managing hundreds or thousands of tables in their data providers.
+For more details, see the Metadata Connections documentation.

 Hands on